gr0uch/monkey-router/README.md

   'products/*': function () { ... },
   'products/*/pictures': function () { ... },
   'pictures/*': function () { ... }
-}, /* prefix */)
+}/*, prefix */)

 // go to the route, without leading or trailing slashes, which invokes all of
 // the intermediate route handlers to get to that route. go('products/123/pictures')
 ```

-The `prefix` is an optional string that determines what goes in front of the path, without the domain.
+The second argument `prefix` is an optional string that determines what goes in front of the path, without the domain.
 This will automatically be applied when transitioning to a route.
 It must not contain leading or trailing slashes.

 The functions defined as the route handlers will be invoked with one argument: an array containing the wildcard routes in order of appearance.